 triple 5 // 15

-Notice how multiply has access to factor even after multiplier returns.
-This is called a closure — the inner function captures variables from its surrounding scope.
-Closures are essential for techniques like partial application and currying.
+Notice how multiply still has access to factor after multiplier returns.
+This is a closure: the inner function captures variables from its enclosing scope.

 let doubled = List.map (fun x -> x * 2) [1; 2; 3] // [2; 4; 6]